 If you do have a wash sale event, the rules do not permanently prevent a deductible loss.
 The disallowed loss simply increases your cost basis in the new holding.
 The rule, therefore, delays any tax efficiency benefits from realizing the loss, which generally defeats the purpose of a tax-loss harvesting transaction.

 Capital Loss Carryovers and Other Factors

-There are additional caveats beyond ensuring you keep your fundamental investment strategy intact.
+There are additional caveats beyond ensuring that you keep your fundamental investment strategy intact.
 Complicated rules involving wash sales, loss carryovers, and short- versus long-term gains may affect results of the strategy.
-This is why T. Rowe Price recommends consulting with a tax advisor before pursuing a tax-loss harvesting strategy.
+This is why T. Rowe Price recommends consulting with a tax professional before pursuing a tax-loss harvesting strategy.
 Doing so is especially important if you consider purchasing a different investment in order to maintain an appropriate asset allocation.
-The tax advisor can help you understand the wash sale rule and avoid unpleasant surprises.
+The tax professional can help you understand the wash sale rule and avoid unpleasant surprises.

 It’s also important to understand what to do if your losses outweigh your realized investment gains.
 Deductible net capital losses are limited to $3,000 per year ($1,500 if married filing separately), but excess losses can be carried forward to later years indefinitely.